ensolvers/ensolvers-cicd/README.md

 - [ECS-With-LB](templates/ECS-With-LB.yaml): Provisions a ECS cluster with an ALB for balancing traffic.
 By default, an nginx Docker image is configured for testing purposes

-## Infrastructure for SPA deployment

-This section contains a detailed guide on how to provision the infrastructure for deploying a Single-Page App using S3 and Cloudformation

-1. Go to AWS Route53 console, register the domain in Hosted Zone
-2. Go to AWS Certificate Manager and request a certificate for the domain, follow the steps to get the domain validated and the cert issued
-3. Go to CloudFormation console, create a new stack using [Frontend.yaml](templates/Frontend.yaml) template
-4. Enter the following details
-- Hosted Zone: same zone that was registered in Step 1
-- Subdomain: the desired subdomain - if we want to host the app on the root domain (no subdomain) no worries, we can configure it later
-- AcmCertificateArn: use the ARN of the certificate issued in (3)

 ## Spring Boot app deployment in AWS Elastic Container Service